 It is usual for marble countertops to get sealed during the installation process.
 When you buy marble slabs, they are not sealed.
-Sealing your marble countertops is important because marble is a porous stone.
-A porous stone means that water and particles can seep into the stone and damage it.
+Sealing your marble countertops is important because marble is a porous stone, which means water and other liquids can seep into the surface and ultimately damage your stone.

 Wipe it down